iSHAREScheme/iSHARESatellite/INSTALL.md

 # <a id="get_start"> 4.
 Getting Started </a>

-iSHARE satellite is based on Hyperledger fabric where participants registered via satellite are directly registered on the shared ledger and participant is trusted across the network.
+The iSHARE satellite is based on Hyperledger fabric.
+When participants are registered via a satellite, the participants is directly registered on the shared ledger, meaning the participant is trusted across the iSHARE network.
 The iSHARE satellite is composed of following sub-components:

 - Hyperledger fabric node,
 - Application UI,
 - Keycloak (user managment backend),
 - Satellite Middleware (APIs and other relevant functions).

-To install iSHARE satellite and configure it to run follow the steps:
+This guide will take your through the following steps (sections), in order to install and configure the iSHARE satellite:

-1. Download and prepare your scripts/passwords,
+5. Download the script files, and configure your passwords,
-1. Install Hyperledger fabric node,
+1. Install Hyperledger fabric node.
-1. Register your node,
+1. Register your node.
-1. Join the network,
+1. Join the iSHARE network.
-1. Deploy the UI and middleware applications,
+1. Deploy the UI and middleware applications.
-   1. Deploy keycloak,
+   1. Deploy keycloak.
-   1. Deploy middleware,
+   1. Deploy middleware.
-   1. Deploy UI,
+   1. Deploy UI.
-1. Setup and configure satellite access control – satellite admin user setup and login to UI.
+1. Set up and configure satellite access control.
+Configure satellite admin user and log in the the satellite user interface.

-## <a id="configure"> 4.1.
+## <a id="configure"> 5.
 Configure Passwords for the Services </a>
+If you want to change the default passwords (recommended and mandatory for production environments) please follow the steps below.
+You are not obliged to configure passwords if you are setting up the satellite for a test environment.

+The following services use username and password as credentials for authentication:

+- Postgres DB for Application
+- Explorer DB for Explorer
+- Postgres DB for Keycloak

 Download the scripts from GitHub: